ooyala/spark-jobserver/README.md

 ### Publishing packages

-- Be sure you are in the master project
-- Run `test` to ensure all tests pass
+- Adjust project version in version.sbt
-- Now just run `publish` and package will be published to bintray
+- Now just run `sbt clean test publish` and packages will be published to Nexus

+Note that assembly jar will be also published.
+To modify this behaviour tweak this part of settings in jobServer subproject:

+    lazy val jobServer = Project(id = "job-server", base = file("job-server"),
+    ...
+    ...
+    settings(
+        artifact in (Compile, assembly) := {
+          val art = (artifact in (Compile, assembly)).value art.copy(`classifier` = Some("assembly"))
+        },
+        addArtifact(artifact in (Compile, assembly), assembly)
+    )

 ## Contact